The Homology of Complex Equivariant Bordism: Introduction

 \subsection{Coordinatized Statements}

-We are able to give a more explicit description of the above results.
-Let $\cF = \{V_i\}_i$ be a flag of $\cU_A$, an exhaustive sequence of increasing invariant subspaces, starting with $V_1 = \eps$.
+We can give a more explicit description of the above results.
+Let $\cF = \{V_i\}_i$ with $|V_i| = i$ be a flag of $\cU_A$, an exhaustive sequence of increasing invariant subspaces, starting with $V_1 = \eps$, which we fix for the rest of this section.
 As shown in \cite{C96}, for an oriented $A$-spectrum $E$, there is an $E_*^A$-module isomorphism